intunehub/Intune-Company-Portal/README.md

 1. Open the Company Portal app.
 2. Enter the email associated with your school or work account and select **Next**.
-3. Choose **Sign in with a certificate**.
+3. Choose Sign in with a certificate.
 4. Tap **Continue** to confirm the certificate.
-5. Wait while the app verifies the certificate.
-Once validated, you can access the app and all assigned organizational resources.